Perspective | Nobody in baseball cares deeply enough to save the game from the people who run it

 This lockout, and the detonation of who knows how many games, will test that quality and more because the sport doesn’t hold the same place in society it did all those decades ago.
 This is a perilous and precarious time.
 Someone should have recognized that, prioritized that, above all else.

-Maybe the economic differences between MLB and the union are so significant that they couldn’t be bridged with nine straight days of negotiation in Florida or, shoot, 13 weeks since the owners locked out the players.
-The inner workings of the game’s salary structure — for instance, whether the best young players can be paid more earlier in their careers because owners have increasingly shown they won’t pay aging players at the rates they once did — matter to those who play the game and those who pay the players.
+Maybe the economic differences between MLB and the union are so significant that they couldn’t be bridged with nine consecutive days of negotiation in Florida or, shoot, 13 weeks since the owners locked out the players.
+The inner workings of the game’s salary structure — for instance, whether the best young players should be paid more earlier in their careers because owners have increasingly shown they won’t pay aging players at the rates they once did — matter to those who play the game and those who pay the players.
 Healthy economics are necessary for a healthy sport.
 That’s logical.

 But what was needed here — not just over the past week but over the preceding years — was someone looking out for the sport as a whole, someone who cares deeply about the game itself but is simultaneously clearheaded enough to recognize its tenuous position in the American entertainment landscape.
 The negotiations are pedantic by nature, and there would never be a deal without people in the weeds.
 Still, someone should have been flying above them with a view from 40,000 feet, shouting the warning all the time, “Things don’t look great from up here!”

 Manfred is not that person.
 He’s just not — not by position and not by personality.
-It’s not breaking news that we’re no longer in the times of a Judge Kenesaw “Mountain” Landis, times when a commissioner could rule with an iron fist, answering to nothing but his own judgment.
+It’s not breaking news that we’re no longer in the times of a Judge Kenesaw Mountain Landis, times when a commissioner could rule with an iron fist, answering to nothing but his own judgment.
 Manfred has 30 bosses — the owners of his 30 franchises — and to some extent is hamstrung by their wishes.

 But Tuesday was Manfred’s darkest day, and not just because he is the face of a management side that seems intent on breaking the union at whatever cost might come.
 This was a grave day, not just in the course of these negotiations but in the history of the sport.
 In the big picture, does it matter that Manfred laughed during his question-and-answer session with reporters, which was broadcast live on ESPN?
 Not really.
 But he’s missing the moment and its gravity, just as he missed the opportunity to get ahead of all of this months and even years ago.